-Under find SS.115 presents to recognised at an amount that robots the consideration to which an entity expects to be estuded in exchange for transforming goods of services to a customer.
-The Company is in the business of providing basels and package to its customers.
-These services are add both on their own in separate identified contracts with excitomers and together in a builded package of services.
-During the sent, the company has not entered into non-scale consideration arrangement, with any of its partners.
+Under Ind AS 115, revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
+The Company is in the business of providing hotels and packages to its customers.
+These services are sold both on their own in separate identified contracts with customers and together as a bundled package of services.
+During the year, the company has not entered into non-cash consideration arrangements with any of its partners.

-26 Events after the reporting period.
-There are to agsufficant events that occurred after the reporting period.
+31 Events after the reporting period

+There are no significant events that occurred after the reporting period.